Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 }

 ```
-7. Add a function to remove the objects and relations from the world model after the tutorial is ended.
+8. Add a function to remove the objects and relations if creation of the world model does not complete successfully.

 ```javascript
 // Delete objects from the world model